Idaho State Capitol: Capitol art

 The Winged Victory statue is a plaster replica of the original marble statue of Nike of Samothrace.
-The original statue was found on the island of Samothrace, Greece, in 1863 by a French explorer.
+The original statue was found on the island of Samothrace, in Greece, in 1863 by a French explorer.
 The statue has characteristic features of Hellenistic art.
-The people of France gave the replica to the United States as part of a gift after U.S. forces helped liberate France from Nazi occupation at the end of World War II.
-After it arrived in February 1949, state officials placed the gift in the Boise capitol.
+The people of France gave the replica to the United States as part of a gift after United States Armed Forces helped liberate France from Nazi German occupation of 1940-1944, at the end of the Second World War (1939/1941-1945).
+After it arrived in America in February 1949, state officials placed the gift in the Boise Capitol.

-The sculpture Statue head of Louise Shadduck honors the dedication of Idaho author, historian, civil servant, and political activist Louise Shadduck who died in 2008, at age 92.
-In 1958, Shadduck was elected secretary of Commerce and Development – the first woman to hold that office.
+The sculpture Statue head of Louise Shadduck honors the dedication of Idaho author, historian, civil servant, and political activist Louise Shadduck (1915-2008), who had died in 2008, at age 92.
+In 1958, Shadduck was elected the state's Secretary of Commerce and Development – the first woman to hold that office in the Governor's executive cabinet.
 The statue is made of bronze and black stone.

-The capitol also houses a display of 20 portraits of Idaho territorial and state Governors completed by artist Herbert A. Collins in 1911.
+The Capitol also houses a display of a collection of 20 portraits of the early Idaho territorial and state Governors completed by artist Herbert A. Collins (1865-1937), completed in 1911.